To make people feel good and our community a better place

 Each person is responsible for their choices, actions and attitude.

-In December 2010 we joined forces with Chris Hall, another Smyrnite and while he became a partner in M&T, we launched Local Three Kitchen & Bar in West Buckhead.
+In December 2010, we joined forces with Chris Hall, another Smyrnite and while he became a partner in M&T, we launched Local Three Kitchen & Bar in West Buckhead.
 And in May of 2012, M&T v.3 turbo made its debut.
-We updated the kitchen (desperately needed) and renovated the dining room space AND we added a hidden bar next door called Eleanor’s.
-Named for our friend, drinking buddy, de facto Mom, in-house Sage, and the fabric that holds “it” all together for us.
+We updated the kitchen (desperately needed), renovated the dining room space AND added a hidden bar next door called Eleanor’s (the best speakeasy bar in Atlanta).
+Named for our friend, drinking buddy, de facto Mom, in-house Sage and the fabric that holds “it” all together for us.
 The experience we intend to create at Eleanor’s represents all that is great about a remarkable woman!

 We are thrilled to be a part of the Smyrna neighborhood and look forward to being a neighborhood joint the community can depend on for many more years to come.